-D.2.2.
-Switzerland 258

 Approach

 Banco Santander’s (“Santander”) purpose is to help people and businesses prosper.
 It is focused on promoting inclusive and sustainable growth and aiding the transition to a low-carbon economy.
-To support the goals of the Paris Agreement on climate change, Santander has pledged to become net zero in carbon emissions across the group by 2050; this objective applies to group-wide operations (which have been net zero since 2020) and to customers’ emissions stemming from Santander’s lending, advisory or investment services.
+To support the goals of the Paris Agreement on climate change, Santander has pledged to become net zero in carbon emissions across the group by 2050; this objective applies to group-wide operations and to customers’ emissions stemming from Santander’s lending, advisory or investment services.
 Santander is also a founding member of the Net Zero Banking Alliance (NZBA), convened by the United Nations Environment Programme Finance Initiative (UNEPFI), and Net Zero Asset Managers Initiative, both in connection with the Glasgow Financial Alliance for Net Zero (GFANZ).

 We set our green finance target to aid our customers' transition to a green economy.
 We aim to raise or facilitate EUR 120bn between 2019 and 2025, and EUR 220bn between 2019 and 2030 and to manage 100bn Socially Responsible Investment AuM.
 Santander has also the intention to play a major role in promoting inclusive growth that meets customers’ social needs by promoting financial empowerment and financing affordable housing, healthcare services and education, among others.

-Santander’s operations, financing and investments address many of the United Nations’ Sustainable Development Goals and are considerate of social and environmental risks and rewards, helping sustain the balance between the economy and society.
+Santander’s operations, financing and investments address many of the United Nations’ Sustainable Development Goals (SDG) and are considerate of social and environmental risks and rewards, helping sustain the balance between the economy and society.

 Introduction

-Santander’s Sustainable Finance and Investment Classification System (“SFICS”) lays down the methodology for categorizing sustainable financial products and services, and specifically how the group defines Green, Social, Sustainability and Sustainable Finance.
+Santander’s Sustainable Finance and Investment Classification System (“SFICS”) lays down the criteria for categorizing sustainable financial and investment products and services, and specifically how the group defines Green, Social, Sustainability and Sustainable Finance.
 It provides the scope, criteria, environmental and social due diligence requirements, and verification approach that serve as a reference for creating sustainable finance products and services for customers.

 The SFICS draws upon international industry and official guidelines and principles, such as ICMA’s Social and Green Bond Principles, the Climate Bond Standards and the EU Taxonomy.
 The SFICS derives from criteria established in 2022 from the previous Sustainable Finance Classification System and Transition Finance Classification System, and the Socially Responsible Investment criteria.